hana-electronics/EVB-LoRaWAN-HTLRBL32L/examples/LoRaP2P/README.md

 The firmware configures some necessary peripherals, like USART1 (log purposes), GPIOs (radio interruption, etc.) and I2C (STsafe).

+## SDK Version
+This example is compatible with version 1.1.0.

 ## Test Setup

 This section describes the basic test setup to running this application.